Important PPP update for 2021

 - Payments are deferred until the SBA approves your application for loan forgiveness, or 10 months after the end of your covered period.
 (Note, interest still accrues during the grace period)

-- IMPORTANT NOTE: THE COVERED PERIOD HAS BEEN EXTENDED TO MARCH 31, 2021
+- IMPORTANT NOTE: THE APPLICATION PERIOD HAS BEEN EXTENDED TO MAY 31, 2021

 - Borrowers are now required to spend at least 60% of the funding on payroll costs in order to achieve 100% loan forgiveness.
 (Previously, the threshold for 100% forgiveness was 75% of PPP funds spent on payroll)